teafr/teafr/README.md

 # Hey, I’m Teafr
-I can't live without improving, so everyday I'm working hard on learning something new.
+I can't live without improving, so everyday I'm working hard on learning something new.<br>
-Progress is really vital, so I try to practice more and get new expiriance.<br>
+Progress is really vital, so I try to practice more and get new expiriance.

-### I can be your:
+### I can be:
 - Software Engineer
 - Software Developer
 - Digital Artist